Splash! 9 outdoor swimming spots

 A Muddy reader recommended this one (thank you!).
 The weir gently waterfalls down into a large pool area that’s perfect for a cooling dip and family-friendly with it.
 There’s currently free National Trust parking nearby, too.

 This is a 10 minute walk from the Mill Lane car park in Henley and you get to float along admiring the town’s multi-million pound riverfront grand designs.
 For more info, see Henley Open Water Swimming Club – the site also has details of nearby swims further along the river in Hurley and Medmenham.

 A popular wild swimming spot on the River Great Ouse, partly due to nice clear water and partly because the shallower spots make it perfect for those with little swimmers.
 Access the water via steps at the nearby playing fields, or further along by the church.

 Clifton Hampden, nr Abingdon, Oxon

 Head for the bridge in this village near Abingdon and you’ll find a stretch of the river lined with mini beaches.
-If you work up an appetite, the Barley Mow pub is nearby – Jerome K Jerome used to prop up the bar here in the late 19th century when he wasn’t writing Three Men In A Boat.
+Once lockdown lifts proper, combine your swim with a visit to the nearby Barley Mow pub – Jerome K Jerome used to prop up the bar here in the late 19th century when he wasn’t writing Three Men In A Boat.

-PS – The best open water swimming spots tend to be word -of-mouth affairs, so do pop a note in the comment box below if we’ve missed anywhere good near you.
-I couldn’t find many in Bucks but perhaps you know different?
+PS – The best open water swimming spots are often word -of-mouth affairs, so do pop a note in the comment box below if we’ve missed anywhere good near you.